Efficient Quantum Network Communication using Optimized Entanglement-Swapping Trees: Evaluations

-\softpara{Parameter Values.} We use parameter values as the ones used in~\cite{caleffi}, and vary some of them.
-In particular, we use atomic-BSM probability of success (\bp) to be 0.4 and latency (\bt) to be 10 $\mu$ secs; in some plots, we vary \bp from 0.2 to 0.6.
-The optimal-BSM probability of success (\php) is half of \bp.
+\softpara{Parameter Values.} \blx{We use parameter values mostly similar to the ones used in~\cite{caleffi} corresponding to a single-atom based quantum memory platform, and vary some of them.} In particular, we use atomic-BSM probability of success (\bp) to be 0.4 and latency (\bt) to be 10 $\mu$ secs; in some plots, we vary \bp from 0.2 to 0.6.
+The optical-BSM probability of success (\php) is half of \bp.
 We use atom-photon generation times (\gt) and probability of success (\gp) as 50 $\mu$sec and 0.33 respectively.
 Finally, we use photon transmission success probability as $e^{-d/(2L)}$~\cite{caleffi} where $L$ is the channel attenuation length (chosen as 20km for an optical fiber) and $d$ is the distance between the nodes.
 Each node's memory size is randomly chosen within a range of 15 to 20 units.
 Fidelity is modeled in NetSquid using two parameter values, viz., depolarization (for decoherence) and dephasing (for operations-driven) rates.
-We conservatively choose a depolarization rate of 0.01 such that the fidelity after 1 min is 90\%, based on demonstrated coherence times of several minutes~\cite{dec-13,dec-14} to hours~\cite{dec-15,dec-2021}.
-Similarly, we choose a dephasing rate of 1000 which corresponds to a link \eps fidelity of 99.5\%~\cite{delft-lp}. \bleu{In our schemes, we conservatively discard qubits/EPs that age more than a second.}
+We choose a decoherence time of two seconds based on achievable values with single-atom memory platforms~\cite{loock20}; note that decoherence times of even several minutes~\cite{dec-13,dec-14} to hours~\cite{dec-15,dec-2021} has been demonstrated for other applicable memory platforms.
+Accordingly, we choose a depolarization rate of 0.01 such that the fidelity after a second is 90\%.
+Similarly, we choose a dephasing rate of 1000 which corresponds to a link \eps fidelity of 99.5\%~\cite{delft-lp}.